rbrtsmith/rbrtsmith.github.io/_posts/2015-05-08-JavaScript-Callbacks.md

 So what is actually happening inside the forEach function?
 We can start by building our own, we'll call it **myForEach**.
-First we must augment the JavaScript Array prototype with out new function.  for the callback to execute we must pass it as an argument to our newly created function
+First we must augment the JavaScript Array prototype with out new function.  for the callback to execute we must pass it as an argument to our newly created function:

 **Note** &mdash; *Extending a native object's prototype is generally frowned upon because it's possible to override native methods.
 I'm only doing it here to illustrate how forEach works*

 {% highlight javascript %}